 With the coronavirus, people have reported feeling fine yet still are a carrier.
 Within a few days from exposure, without warning they start to experience symptoms.

 In the same way with conflict, you can be working collaboratively with employees or on a team thinking everyone is getting along.
 Then suddenly, seemingly out of the blue, someone is angry about an issue that’s been lurking under the surface that’s never been addressed.
-You had no idea they were upset about.
+You had no idea they were upset about it.

 One Key Difference